-First cherries are sorted and the underripe and overripe cherries are removed.
-Once sorting is finished the coffee is de-pulped.
-This is done by squeezing the bean through a screen and removing the fruit and skin.
+In the Kenya process, first, the cherries are sorted, and under-ripe/overripe cherries are removed.
+Once the sorting is finished, the coffee is then depulped.
+This is done by squeezing the cherry through a screen and removing the fruit and skin from the bean.
 The coffee is then left to ferment in white ceramic tiled tanks for 24 hours.
-The coffee is then stirred for a short amount of time and left to ferment for another 24 hours.
-After two days of dry fermentations, they wash the coffee.
-Using fresh water, it removes the sticky mucilage that was attached to the beans until the bacteria during fermentation loosened it’s hold.
-It’s then soaked in water to slightly ferment over night.
-Next the coffee goes through sorting and density channels, separating lots and then is taken to raised beds to dry.
-Once it reaches 11.5-12% moisture content, the coffee is taken to conditioning bins to rest until it goes to the dry mill.
+Next, the coffee is stirred for a short amount of time and left to ferment for another 24 hours.
+After two days of dry fermentation, the coffee is washed with fresh water, removing the sticky mucilage attached to the beans that are loosened by bacteria during the fermentation.
+It’s then soaked in water to ferment overnight slightly.
+The coffee goes through sorting and density channels, which separates the lots, and then it is taken to raised beds to dry.
+Once it reaches 11.5-12% moisture content, the coffee is brought to conditioning bins to rest until it goes to the dry mill.